vert-x/vertx-mods/mods/com.campudus.session-manager-v1.2.1/README.md

         "sessionId": <sessionId>
     }

 You have to provide a valid `sessionId`, otherwise the heartbeat will reply with error `SESSIONID_MISSING`.
+If the heartbeat could be delivered, it will reply with a message including the configurated timeout like this:

+    {
+        "status": "ok",
+        "timeout": 900000
+    }

 ### get